awsdocs/amazon-connect-admin-guide/doc_source/enable-voiceid.md

 ### Grant the required permissions<a name="enable-voiceid-permissions"></a>

-You must grant the required permissions to IAM users, groups, or roles\.
+You must grant the required permissions to users, groups, or roles\.
 For more information, see [AmazonConnectVoiceIDFullAccess](security_iam_awsmanpol.md#amazonconnectvoiceidfullaccesspolicy)\.

 Access to Voice ID APIs using the Contact Control Panel \(CCP\) is disabled by default\.